-Two hours lab per week.
-This course will provide vigorous, low intensity aerobic activity through coordinated stepping movements.
-The class will be held in a musical setting with emphasis on cardiovascular improvements, muscle development and an increased awareness of body composition.
+Three hours lab per week.
+This course will provide vigorous aerobic activity through coordinated stepping movements.
+The class will be held in a musical setting with emphasis on cardiovascular improvements, muscle development, and an increased awareness of body composition.
 Course may be taken four times for credit.
-(CSU) (UC Credit Limitation) (Degree credit) CSU GE
+(CSU) (UC Credit Limitation) (Degree Credit) CSU GE